David Hoflin: Career

-Hoflin was ten when he played his first role alongside Meryl Streep and Sam Neill in Evil Angels (released as A Cry in the Dark outside of Australia and New Zealand), a film about the case where a dingo stole baby Azaria Chamberlain from her tent at Uluru.
+Hoflin was nine when he played his first role opposite Meryl Streep and Sam Neill in Australian film Evil Angels (released as A Cry in the Dark outside of Australia and New Zealand), about the Lindy Chamberlain case, where a dingo stole baby Azaria Chamberlain from her tent at Uluru.
+He played the role of eight year old Aiden, the son of Meryl Streep's character.